-An alternate Governor shall be entitled to receive notices of meetings of the Governing Board and shall be entitled to attend and vote as a Governor at any such meeting at which the Governor appointing him is not personally present and generally at such meeting to perform all functions of his appointor as a Governor and for the purposes of the proceedings at such meeting the provisions of these Articles shall apply as if he (instead of his appointor) were a Governor.
-If he shall be himself a Governor, his voting rights shall be cumulative.
-If his appointor is temporarily unable to act through ill health or disability, his signature to any Resolution in writing of the Governing Board shall be as effective as the signature of his appointor.
-To such extent as the Governing Board may from time to time determine in relation to any committees of the Governing Board, the foregoing provisions of this paragraph shall also apply mutatis mutandis to any meeting of any such committee of which his appointor is a member.
-An alternate Governor shall not (save as aforesaid) have power to act as a Governor nor shall he be deemed to be a Governor for the purpose of these Articles.
+54. An alternate governor shall be entitled to receive notices of meetings of the governing board, and shall be entitled to attend and vote as a Governor at any such meeting at which the governor appointing them is not personally present, and generally at such meeting to perform all functions of his appointor as a governor and for the purposes of the proceedings at such meeting the provisions of these Articles shall apply as if they (instead of their appointor) were a governor.
+If they shall be themselves a governor, their voting rights shall be cumulative.
+If their appointor is temporarily unable to act through ill health or disability, their signature to any Resolution in writing of the governing board shall be as effective as the signature of their appointor.
+To such extent as the governing board may from time to time determine in relation to any committees of the Governing Board, the foregoing provisions of this paragraph shall also apply mutatis mutandis to any meeting of any such committee of which their appointor is a member.
+An alternate governor shall not (save as aforesaid) have power to act as a governor nor shall they be deemed to be a governor for the purpose of these Articles.

-An alternate Governor shall be entitled to contract and be interested in and benefit from contracts or arrangements or transactions and to be indemnified to the same extent mutatis mutandis as if he were a Governor but he shall not be entitled to receive from the Association in respect of his appointment as alternate Governor any remuneration.
+55. An alternate governor shall be entitled to contract and be interested in and benefit from contracts or arrangements or transactions and to be indemnified to the same extent mutatis mutandis as if they were a governor but they shall not be entitled to receive from the Association in respect of their appointment as alternate governor any remuneration.

 Meetings and Proceedings of Governing Board

-Subject to the provisions of these Articles, the Governing Board may meet together for the despatch of business, adjourn and otherwise regulate their meetings as it thinks fit.
-At any time, any Governor may, and the Secretary on the requisition of a Governor shall, summon a meeting of the Governing Board.
-Any Governor may waive notice of any meeting and any such waiver may be retroactive.
+Subject to the provisions of these Articles, the governing board may meet together for the despatch of business, adjourn and otherwise regulate their meetings as it thinks fit.
+At any time, any governor may, and the Secretary on the requisition of a governor shall, summon a meeting of the governing board.
+Any governor may waive notice of any meeting and any such waiver may be retroactive.

-The quorum necessary for the transaction of business of the Governing Board may be fixed from time to time by the Governing Board and unless so fixed at any other number shall be eight Governors, of whom two represent each Regional Centre.
-A maximum of four alternate Governors may be applied to the quorum requirements.
-A meeting of the Governing Board at which a quorum is present shall be competent to exercise all powers and discretions for the time being exercisable by the Governing Board.
+The quorum necessary for the transaction of business of the governing board may be fixed from time to time by the governing board and unless so fixed at any other number shall be eight governors, of whom two represent each Regional Centre.
+A maximum of four alternate governors may be applied to the quorum requirements.
+A meeting of the governing board at which a quorum is present shall be competent to exercise all powers and discretions for the time being exercisable by the governing board.

-Questions arising at any meeting of the Governing Board shall be determined by a majority of votes.
-In case of an equality of votes, the Chairman shall have a second or casting vote.
+Routine Business is transacted by the governing board and extends to all business affairs excluding those specified in the Act or these Articles and shall be passed by Ordinary Resolution.

-59.
+Ordinary Resolutions placed before the governing board shall be determined by a majority of votes.
+In case of an equality of votes, the Chair shall have a second or casting vote, except where the business concerns the Chairs succession, and they are standing to be re-elected.
+The Chair and Chief Executive Officer may not exercise a vote in matters pertaining to their own succession where they are standing to be re-elected.

-Save as herein provided, a Governor shall not vote in respect of any contract or arrangement or any other proposal whatsoever in which he has any material interest.
-A Governor shall not be counted in the quorum at a meeting in relation to any resolution on which he is debarred from voting.
+Save as herein provided, a governor shall not vote in respect of any contract or arrangement or any other proposal whatsoever in which they have any material interest.
+A governor shall not be counted in the quorum at a meeting in relation to any resolution on which they are debarred from voting.